The Numbers Behind the Words: Can You Make Money Writing Non-Fiction Books?

 And, you’re going to have to do it every chance you get.

-If you’re lucky, most of them will buy it.
+And, if you’re lucky, most of them will buy it.

 Going the DIY route